Evergreen Food Pantry

 "It has been a difficult year for low income families and seniors in the valley," said Arunan.
 "We as a church have a responsibility feeding the hungry whatever way we can.
 Some of them live with no income and others on very low fixed income.
 We especially think of our seniors who have limited incomes and are facing high energy cost and high prescription drugs.
 This leads them to take away the food from their daily intake.
 We just can't keep our eyes closed, we have to do something, we can.
 This food pantry is open for them."

-Harold Hrabowy, an active regular attending non-member (Harold became a member in 2012 and now head deacon, since this printing) of the church and the director of the food pantry said that so far the people have found out about the pantry by word-of-mouth.
+Harold Hrabowy, an active regular attending non-member of the church and the director of the food pantry said that so far the people have found out about the pantry by word-of-mouth.
 "We really hope the word gets out about the pantry," he said.
 "Since we opened at the end of November, we have fed about 20 families.
 The pantry is not only for low income families, it is also for those who are falling on hard times at the moment too.
 So many of us have high gas bills or are trying to pay off debt and don't have money left over for groceries."
 The food pantry does not accept food donations for the pantry.
 The food for the pantry is supplied by the Second Harvest Food Bank.
 "We are not interested in getting food but in giving it to the people," said Arunan.
 Food can be picked up from the pantry on Wednesdays from 9:00 a.m. until noon.
 People will receive enough food to make three meals a day for three days.
 The church is located on Glenwood Avenue, next to the library in Boardman.

 According to Hrabowy, those who are not able to pick up their food can have it delivered to them.
 He as well as other food bank assistants including Frank and Irma Bizub, John & Anna Bizub, and Richard & Charmaine Ray, help to deliver for and stock the pantry.
 Those who have questions about the food pantry can call Hrabowy at the church.
 Hrabowy said that complete confidence is kept for those who use the pantry.
 There is no income requirement to receive food items, only a couple questions including the amount of people in your household and your income, along with a signature are needed.
 The information, excluding your name is for Second Harvest's records only.